-The Company applies the short-term lease recognition exemption to its short-term leases of office space (i.e. those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
-Lease payments on short-term leases are recognised as expense on a straight-line basis over the lease term.
+The Company applies the short-term lease recognition exemption to its short-term leases of machinery (i.e. those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered to be low value.
+Lease payments on short-term leases and leases of low value assets are recognised as expense on a straight-line basis over the lease term.